Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 While house centipedes may seem to thrive in any part of the house, the one major factor that keeps them there is humidity.
 Use a dehumidifier to get rid of humidity in the air.

 You can also try and get rid of all sources of moisture in the house, like the water that gets trapped in the sink.
 Without water and moisture, your home won’t be comfortable for house centipedes and other pests.
 Which brings us to the second way of evicting house centipedes.
+You can also place a centipede trap after eliminating their habitat to ensure they have moved on.

 2. Eliminate Their Food Source